2025 in Oktagon MMA: Oktagon 81: Fleury vs. Buday

-Oktagon 81: Fleury vs. Buday is an upcoming mixed martial arts event held by Oktagon MMA on December 28, 2025, in Prague, Czech Republic.
+Oktagon 81: Fleury vs. Buday was a mixed martial arts event held by Oktagon MMA on December 28, 2025, in Prague, Czech Republic.

 Background

-A Oktagon Heavyweight Championship bout between current champion (also a current Oktagon Light Heavyweight Champion) Will Fleury and former champion Martin Buday is scheduled to headline the event.
+An Oktagon Heavyweight Championship bout between current champion (also a current Oktagon Light Heavyweight Champion) Will Fleury and former champion Martin Buday headlined the event.

-A Oktagon Flyweight Championship bout between current champion Zhalgas Zhumagulov and David Dvořák is scheduled to serve as the co-main event.
+An Oktagon Flyweight Championship bout between current champion Zhalgas Zhumagulov and David Dvořák served as the co-main event.

+A welterweight bout between former Oktagon Welterweight Champion Kaik Brito and Amiran Gogoladze was scheduled for this event.
+However, Gogoladze withdrew from the event due to a knee injury.
+The matchup for Brito was moved to Oktagon 84 in February 2026, to challenge for the vacant title with former lightweight champion Ronald Paradeiser.

+On December 13, it was reported that promotional newcomer Stanislav Mašek pulled out from the bout against Viktor Kováč and was replaced by another newcomer Alex Hutyra.

+A women's flyweight bout between Veronika Smolková and promotional newcomer (also a UFC veteran) Stephanie Egger was scheduled for this event.
+However, Egger pulled out from the bout due to an illness and was replaced by another newcomer Marta Sós.

+Bonus awards

+The following fighters received €5,000 bonus.